raspberrypilearning/manipulate-html-element/en/step_1.md

-In JavaScript, you can view and change the inner text content of an HTML element using various DOM properties.
+In JavaScript, you can view and change the content of an HTML element using various DOM properties.

-These include:
+### .innerHTML

-+ `.innerHTML` this property finds and returns the text content as well as the CSS styling, attributes and HTML tags of an element.
+`.innerHTML` refers to the text content as well as the CSS styling, attributes and HTML tags of an element.

-In this example the HTML element has been given the attribute `id="myDiv"`.
+In this example the HTML element has the attribute `id="myDiv"`.

 --- code ---
 ---